PennyLaneAI/pennylane/doc/code/qml_debugging.rst

     @qml.qnode(qml.device('default.qubit', wires=(0,1,2)))
     def circuit(x):
-        # 1) Prepare equal probabilities over wires (0,1):
         qml.breakpoint()

         qml.Hadamard(wires=0)

-        # 2) Entangle wires (1,2):
         qml.CNOT(wires=(0,2))

-        # 3) Apply a rotation of angle 2x to each wire:
         for w in (0, 1, 2):
             qml.RX(2*x, wires=w)

-        # 4) Reset wire 1:
         qml.breakpoint()
         qml.RX(-x, wires=1)
         return qml.sample()

     circuit(1.2345)

+Running the above python script opens up the interactive ``[pldb]:`` prompt in the terminal.
 When this code reaches ``qml.breakpoint()`` it will pause and launch an interactive debugging prompt.
 The prompt specifies the path to the script and the next line to be executed after the breakpoint:

 .. code-block:: console